ROCm/rocAL/docs/install/rocAL-prerequisites.rst

 rocAL requires ROCm running on `accelerators based on the CDNA architecture <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html>`_ installed with the `AMDGPU installer <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.1/install/install-methods/amdgpu-installer-index.html>`_.

+To use the `rocJPEG <https://rocm.docs.amd.com/projects/rocJPEG/en/latest/index.html>`_ hardware image decoder, rocJPEG must be installed prior to installing rocAL.
+If rocJPEG is not installed prior to installing rocAL, the software image decoder, TurboJPEG, will be used instead.

 rocAL can be installed on the following Linux environments:

 * Ubuntu 22.04 or 24.04